Conus biancae

 Conus biancae, common name Bianca's cone, is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The length of the shell attains 40 mm.
+The maximum length of the shell attains 42.9 millimeters.
+The color of the shell is pure white. it resembles both Conus clarus and Conus cocceus.

 Distribution

-This marine species is found off Southern Madagascar.
+This marine species is only found in its type locality, in Sandravinany, South-Eastern Madagascar.